Inveniam viam

 "Aut inveniam viam aut faciam" (or "Aut viam inveniam aut faciam") is Latin for "I shall either find a way or make one".

 The first word "aut" may be omitted, corresponding to omitting the English word "either" from the translation.

-The phrase has been attributed to Hannibal; when his generals told him it was impossible to cross the Alps by elephant, this was supposedly his response.
-The first part of the sentence, "inveniam viam", "I shall find a way", also appears in other contexts in the tragedies of Seneca, spoken by Hercules and by Oedipus, and in Seneca's Hercules Furens (Act II, Scene 1, line 276) the whole sentence appears, in third person: "inveniet viam, aut faciet."
+The phrase has been spuriously attributed to Carthaginian General Hannibal, in response to his generals statement that it was impossible to cross the Alps by elephant, during the Second Punic War in 218 BC.
+However there is no ancient source material for this statement.

+The sentence appears in the tragedy of Seneca, spoken by Amphitryon about Hercules' return from the underworld to Megara.
+Here in Hercules Furens (Act II, Scene 1, line 276) we find the whole sentence, in third person: "inveniet viam, aut faciet."